thisal-d/sql-practice-questions/multiple_table/2-tables/README.md

-Perfect ✅ let me rewrite the **full main README** for `multi-table/` with **only your 6 customers (Asma, Dilshan, Denuwan, Tharusha, Lochana, Nimesh)** and the updated payments data.

-Here’s the clean version:

----

 # Multi-Table Data Selection

 This section contains SQL practice questions that involve retrieving data from **two or more related tables**.